-The Common Law Admission Test (CLAT) is a national level entrance examination for admission to Under-Graduate and Post-Graduate degree programmes in Law.
+The Common Law Admission Test (CLAT) is a national-level entrance examination for admission to Under-Graduate and Post-Graduate degree programmes in Law.
 CLAT, since its inception, has been conducted once every year on rotation by the National Law Universities (NLUs).
-However, with the coming in of a permanent Secretariat, CLAT 2022 is being conducted by the Consortium of National Law Universities.
-As per the present pattern of the exam, it consists of a total of 150 questions out of which 28-32 questions are in the CLAT English Section.
+However, with the coming in of a permanent Secretariat, CLAT 2023 is being conducted by the Consortium of National Law Universities.
+As per the latest update released by the consortium of NLUs in the pattern of the exam, it will consist of a total of 120 questions out of which 22-25 questions are in the CLAT English Section.

 The CLAT English section tests the candidate's proficiency in English based on comprehension passages, grammar and vocabulary.
 Candidates are questioned on their understanding of the passage and its central theme, meanings of words used in the passage, etc. The grammar section has questions on sentence correction, sentence rearrangement, filling the blanks with appropriate words, etc.